-Information is power, and when a company has access to the right data, it can use that data to drive modern business operations (as Gartner says) rather than simply using data to report and reflect the company’s performance in real-time.
+Information is power, and when a company has access to the right data, it can use that data to drive business growth and success rather than simply using data to report and reflect on the company’s performance.

-Here are five key parts of an effective data strategy that your company should understand to begin its own data-driven transformation.
+Here are six key considerations your company should understand to begin its own data-driven transformation:

 1. Adopt a Data-Driven Company Culture

 The first step to harnessing the power of data is recognizing that your company needs to invest money in order to build data as a strategic asset.
-Data strategy should be owned by the company’s leadership and spread to all employees through a data-driven company culture.
+Furthermore, data strategy should be owned by the company’s leadership and spread to all employees through a data-driven company culture.

 Once all employees buy into the culture of making decisions based on data, you’re on the road to a successful data-driven transformation.
 However, you’ll need to invest in technology, talent, training, and possibly external data sources to do it.